Originally published Sept 21, 2022

 5. Find Out What Your Competitors Do (and Do It Better)

-There are probably existing businesses doing something quite similar to what you're doing.
+There are probably existing roofing contractors, real estate agents, or property managers in your market doing something quite similar to what you're doing.
 Understanding what they do and how they market — and how what you do is different — can help you develop a plan to market better than your competition.

 6. Apply Inbound Marketing Best Practices